signet4grn/SIGNET/README.md

  --c | clinical                   clinical file for your cohort --resa                           result prefix
 ```
-- `c`:  clinical file from TCGA project.
-Should contain at least columns of submitter id, gender and race.
+- `c`:  specifying a TSV file including clinical information, with at least columns of submitter id, gender and race in TCGA data.

 #### Example